zphang/jiant-site/documentation/README.md

 We use a shared global optimizer and LR scheduler for all tasks.
 In the global case, we use the macro average of each task's validation metrics to do LR scheduling and early stopping.
 When doing multi-task training and at least one task's validation metric should decrease (e.g. perplexity), we invert tasks whose metric should decrease by averaging ``1 - (val_metric / dec_val_scale)``, so that the macro-average will be well-behaved.

-### Pretraining vs. Target-Task Training

-Within a run, tasks are distinguished between training tasks (`pretrain_tasks`) and evaluation tasks (`target_tasks`).
-The logic of ``main.py`` is that the entire model is pretrained on all the `pretrain_tasks`, then the best model is then loaded, and task-specific components are trained for each of the evaluation tasks with a shared sentence encoder that is either frozen or reset between `target_tasks` (controlled by `transfer_paradigm`).
+### How to use `jiant` to run experiments

+Within a run, training is distinguished between pretraining and target training phases.
+In the pretraining phase, the `pretrain tasks` are trained in a multi-task fashion.
+In the target train phase, each task is trained one at a time, and there is no shared training of the encoder in the target train phase.
+ Specify pretraining tasks with ``pretrain_tasks = $pretrain_tasks`` where ``$pretrain_tasks`` is a comma-separated list of task names; similarly use ``target_tasks`` to specify the tasks to target train on.

+The most extensive way to use `jiant` is to pretrian on a set of tasks, before training on target tasks.
+In this method, the best model from the pretraining stage is loaded and used to train each of the target tasks.
+This shared sentence encoder can either be frozen or finetuned (controlled by `transfer_paradigm`).`transfer_paradigm = finetune` will train the shared encoder alongside the task specific parts of the model, whereas setting `transfer_paradigm = frozen` will only train the target-task specific components while training for a target task.

 You can control which steps are performed or skipped by setting the flags ``do_pretrain, do_target_task_training, do_full_eval``.

-Specify training tasks with ``pretrain_tasks = $pretrain_tasks`` where ``$pretrain_tasks`` is a comma-separated list of task names; similarly use ``target_tasks`` to specify the eval-only tasks.

-For example, ``python main.py --overrides "pretrain_tasks = mnli, target_tasks = \"sst,mprc\""`` (note the escaped quotes in command line arguments for lists).
-Note: if you want to train and evaluate on a task, that task must be in both ``pretrain_tasks`` and ``target_tasks``.

-We support two modes of adapting pretrained models to target tasks.
-Setting `transfer_paradigm = finetune` will fine-tune the entire model while training for a target task.
-The mode will create a copy of the full model for each target task after pretraining.
-Setting `transfer_paradigm = frozen` will only train the target-task specific components while training for a target task.
+More specifically:

+* If you would like to simply multitask train on tasks, then simply set ``do_pretrain=1 and target_task_training = 0.``
+* If you would like to train an encoder on a set of tasks sequentially without sharing the encoder, set ``do_pretrain=0 and target_task_training = 1.``
+* If you would like to evaluate on some tasks, based on a previously `jiant` trained model, set ``load_eval_checkpoint`` to the path of that model checkpoint, and then set ``do_pretrain=0, do_target_task_training=0, do_full_eval=1``.

 If using ELMo and `sep_embs_for_skip = 1`, we will also learn a task-specific set of ELMo's layer-mixing weights.

 [`copa_bert.conf`](https://github.com/nyu-mll/jiant/blob/master/config/copa_bert.conf) shows an example setup using a single task without pretraining, and can serve as a reference.